scribe-org/Scribe-iOS/README.md

 # To-Do [`↩`](#contents) <a id="to-do"></a>

 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-iOS/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
-Specifically: Scribe does not accept direct edits to the grammar JSON files as they are sourced from [Wikidata](https://www.wikidata.org/).
-Edits can be discussed and the queries themselves will be changed and ran before an update.
-If there is a problem with one of the files, then the fix should be made on [Wikidata](https://www.wikidata.org/) and not on Scribe.

 Work that is in progress or could be implemented includes:

 ## Functionality

-- Using Wikidata to create JSON files for verbs and translations
+- Using Wikidata to create JSON files for translations

+- Allowing for keys to be long pressed for alternate keys options

 - Adding support for more languages to Scribe-iOS [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)